marvellousnandan/C--Programming_Saurav_Sukla/49-53/49-53 File Handling.md

 If file is open in <mark>Binary Mode</mark>, then "\n" will write as it is in the file...

-If file is open in <mark>Text Mode</mark>, then "\n" will doesn't write as it is in the file... instead "\n" changes the line into new line...
+If file is open in <mark>Text Mode</mark>, then "\n" will doesn't write as it is... in the file... instead "\n" changes the line into new line...

 ------------